angular/angular/aio/content/guide/http.md

 ## Http interceptor use-cases

-Below are a number of common uses for interceptors.
+Following are a number of common uses for interceptors.

 ### Setting default headers